Plugin Development

 • Provides real-time feedback during development

-1. Create or use a React Native playground project that has Rozenite configured
+1. Create or use a React Native project that has Rozenite configured (for example the repository playground app).

-Step 3: Run Your React Native App
+Step 4: Run your React Native app

 Terminal